oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 ---
 layout: post
-title: "Writing a code generation tool (Part 1): Introduction"
+title: "Writing a code generator (Part 1): Introduction"
 author: oliver
 lang: C
 ---
 For some time now I've been working on writing a game in C from scratch (using OpenGL and GLFW).
-To make my life easier and to prevent some errors I have developed a generator and a custom made scripting language to create C-files.
+To make my life easier and to prevent some mistakes I have developed a generator and a custom made scripting language to create C-files.

 I think the whole process could be interesting to some people out there, so I decided to explain what I have done step by step in this and the next few posts.
 In this part I will give an overview of the language we will implement and give